 Don’t be rude or insult the employer’s company.
 If you don’t like the company, don’t stop at the booth.

 It’s disrespectful to insult the company and vendor.
 They spent a lot of money to get there and took the time to be there.
-It’s simply rude to insult them.
+Going out of your way to criticize them is unprofessional and takes valuable time away from positive interactions with other companies.

-Don’t travel in groups with your friends to each employer.
+It can be tempting to travel with a group of friends, but it can hold you back and make you unapproachable.
 Venture out on your own.
 This makes you more engaging to talk with and to get noticed individually for your talent!

 If you go with a large group, there’s a higher chance of missing the booths you want to see.
 You won’t get the personal experience you need (and deserve).

-Now that you’ve been to the career fair, what should your next step be?
+Now that you’ve been to the career fair, there are a few things you should do to make the most of your time.

-For starters, don’t be afraid to follow up with the employer with a short email, text message or handwritten card.
+If you connected with a particular recruiter, follow up with a short email, text message, or handwritten card.
 This method demonstrates your desire to work for that company.
 Recruiters and hiring managers don’t receive handwritten cards very often, so the gesture goes a long way.

 A quick touchpoint saying you were happy to meet them is all that’s needed.
 For example, this note could work well for you: